 Multidimentional Nanospectroscopy Laboratory

-Research Focuses
+Research Focus

 At the Multidimensional Nanospectroscopy Laboratory, our research focuses on understanding the ultrafast dynamics, molecular interactions, and structural properties of complex liquids.
 These systems often exhibit mesoscopic structures—dynamic arrangements extending beyond the immediate molecular scale—and undergo phase transitions that impact their functions.